V1C0D3R/KubiServerApp/README.md

 - Tap 'Stream camera' button to deploy streaming API
 - Use control & streaming URLs added

-The control server should be running even if the app is in background.
+The control server should be running even if the app is in background but the video stream server will pause.
+See why [here](https://github.com/shogo4405/lf.swift).

 ## Contributing